Windsrain/ZeroStereo/README.md

 ## 🔔 Notification

-Complete fine-tuning code will be released soon.
-The generation code is an initial version, and we will release a final version for better results.
 We will upload our MfS35K for training directly.

 ## 🙏 Acknowledgement